 If you don’t have all your content and need help with it then that will increase the overall cost of your website.
 In fact, this can increase the price of your website significantly.

-A website with higher conversion expectations which require a more cohesive message to make a sale require higher quality writers.
-If you expect to rank in search engines at all then you need to invest some into search engine optimization (SEO).
+A website with higher conversion expectations, which requires a more cohesive message to make a sale, requires higher quality writers.
+If you expect to rank in search engines at all, then you need to invest some in search engine optimization (SEO).
 Even SEO varies a great deal, though, and can involve simply preparing your website for search engines or ongoing work to rank your website in search engines.

 Clients come to us all the time who don’t have any of the following: